ulaura/refactor/README.md

 # Refactor Opportunity

+## My changes exist on this branch.
+Thanks for taking a look!

 This simple app utilizes React Bootstrap and Highcharts to display a basic dashboard for a user who manages multiple hotels.

 Currently all the components and the core app code reside in the App.js component, and there is a lot of code repitition.